 Trummer’s serves local oysters with creative toppings.
 Currently they are serving Rappahannock oysters topped with pearl tapioca mignonette, cantaloupe, and jalapeño.
-On Fridays you can get these oysters for 50% off in the bar or lounge.
 Pair it with “The Up-Sell” cocktail, a mix of Barr Hill gin, sparkling wine, granny smith apples, cucumber and dill.
 Or you can pair it with Sophora’s sparkling cuvée from New Zealand.
 If you want to read our review, you can find it here.

 - 704 7th St NW

+Legal Sea Foods will be celebrating National Oyster Day with an oyster sorbet!
+Sounds like an interesting concept but give it a go, it’s a day for oysters.
 If you feel like stopping by a national chain restaurant, you should check out Legal Sea Foods.
 From 4pm to 7pm every Monday through Friday you can enjoy Six at Six happy hour.
 It features 6 oysters for $6 at the bar.
-Enjoy your oysters with select draft beers for $3.95, select wines by the glass for $5.95 and select cocktails for $6.95.
+Enjoy your oysters with select drafts for $3.95, winds for $5.95 and cocktails for $6.95.

 - 701 Pennsylvania Ave NW

 At 701 you can get Crispy Oysters served with Asian Slaw, Miso Aioli, and Chili Oil for lunch at the bar for $17.
 Included is a glass of wine.
 Craving oysters at dinner?
 You can get the Crispy Oysters as a snack for $8.
 Enjoy your oysters with live jazz on Thursdays, Fridays, and Saturdays.
 Our most recent review of 701 is here.